 Use this site to find resources for digital champion networks, and to help those responsible for setting up and running workplace digital champions programmes.
 There are opportunities to engage with other digital champions from across health and social care in Scotland, plus learning and development resources.

-Resources include a Digital Champion Network Toolkit, a recorded webinar on Growing Digital Confidence and Capabilities through Digital Champion Networks, and the opportunity to join the Digital Champion Co-ordinators Teams Channel.
+Resources include a Digital Champion Network Toolkit, a recorded webinar on Growing Digital Confidence and Capabilities through Digital Champion Networks, access to the Connect & Learn series and the opportunity to join the Digital Champion Co-ordinators Teams Channel.

 In simple terms, a digital champion is someone who is willing to share their skills to help others use digital tools and technologies.
 Digital champions don't need to be technical experts, but do need patience and enthusiasm to be able to support others to get online.
 The role of a digital champion can vary across organisations and is often dependent on the context they are operating in.